compound-finance/comet/README.md

 ### Run spider task

-The spider script programmatically fetches all protocol-related contracts from mainnet.
+Spider is a tool for programmatically fetching all protocol-related contracts from a desired network.
+Contracts are pulled in starting from the root set of contracts defined in `roots.json`.
+Then, it discovers and pulls in the web of related contracts (relations defined in `relations.json`), recursively iterating over new contracts until there are no more contracts left to discover.
+With spider, we can generate the comprehensive list of relevant contracts for each deployment directly from the blockchain without having to manually maintain all the addresses.

-This is just a prototype and it currently pulls relevant contracts for V2.
+Spider relies on the Etherscan API to pull in contract-related info such as ABIs.

 > Note: Make sure $ETHERSCAN_KEY is set as an env variable.